-The Attaquaskloof valley was first inhabited by the bushmen or Khoi San, who were present until the 1700’s as there are paintings of persons riding horses with rifles and hats on their heads.
-A fierce Khoi-Khoi tribe called the Attaqua also inhabited the valley (arriving after the San), hence the name Attaquaskloof.
+The Attaquas valley was first inhabited by the Khoisan, present until the 1700’s, as there are paintings of horse riders with rifles and wearing hats.
+A fierce Khoikhoi tribe called the Attaqua also inhabited the valley (arriving after the San), hence the name Attaquas Kloof.

-Isaac Schrijwer’s route over Attaquas Pass opened up the inland and soon this valley was ‘n busy trade route that flourished for 180 years.
-A town called Woeska was established and did brisk trade in this valley.
+Isaac Schrijwer’s route over Attaquas Pass opened up the interior and soon this valley was a busy trade route that flourished for 180 years.
+A town called Woeska was established and conducted brisk trade in this valley.
 Today only ruins are left.

 14. Are there any doctors or hospitals in the area?